ankitha247/Digital-Wellness-Assistant/README.md

 No keyword-based logic is used — everything is decided through LLM reasoning.

-🧠 How It Works (Backend Flow)
+ How It Works (Backend Flow)
-1️⃣ User signs up / logs in
+1.User signs up / logs in

 Auth system creates a user in the database.

-2️⃣ User creates their profile
+2.User creates their profile

 Stored in MySQL and used in all future responses.

-3️⃣ User sends a wellness query
+3.User sends a wellness query

 Example:

 “I feel dizzy during workouts.”

-4️⃣ Supervisor LLM decides which agent to call
+4.Supervisor LLM decides which agent to call

 For example: